Players (2012 film): Impact

 After the poor financial performance of Players, Bachchan's lack of success continued, and he was dropped from his next film role.
 The unexpected failure of the film led to many trade industry analysts reinstating the belief of a jinx in Bollywood that the first-released film of the year always fails at the box office, which happened to the films Halla Bol (2008), Chandni Chowk To China (2009), Pyaar Impossible! and Dulha Mil Gaya (2010).
 This had been happening for years until 2011 when No One Killed Jessica became a "semi hit" supposedly breaking the jinx.
 The analysts were confident that Players would be successful.

 Plans for a sequel to Players were scrapped after major disputes began between the directors Abbas-Mustan and producers Viacom 18, who claimed that Abbas–Mustan had made changes to the script without their consent and that the film had gone over budget from ₹450 million to around ₹800 million which had caused them extra losses.
-Bachchan, who was signed for approximately ₹70 million, forfeited his payment of ₹28 million and claimed he was "happy with the way the film was shot" and he turned down the balance fee owed to him.
-The film initially recovered most of its cost through theatrical rights, sold for ₹350 million to Ponty Chadha, music rights bought by T-Series for ₹35 million, and satellite rights that were sold to Zee TV for an approximate ₹170 million.
-The total loss amounted to around ₹80 million.
+Bachchan, who was signed for approximately ₹7 crore, forfeited his payment of ₹2.8 crore and claimed he was "happy with the way the film was shot" and he turned down the balance fee owed to him.
+The film initially recovered most of its cost through theatrical rights, sold for ₹35 crore to Ponty Chadha, music rights bought by T-Series for ₹3.5 crore, and satellite rights that were sold to Zee TV for an approximate ₹17 crore.
+The total loss amounted to around ₹8 crore.